 ITP

-LISA – A Modern Proof System
+LISA – A Modern Proof System (publisher)

 Simon Guilloud, Sankalp Gambhir, Andrea Gilot, Viktor Kunčak.